usegalaxy-eu/ena-upload-cli/README.md

 ### The .secret.yml file

 To avoid exposing your credentials through the terminal history, it is recommended to make use of a `.secret.yml` file, containing your password and username keywords.
+An example is given in the root of this directory.

 ### dev instance